genebean/genebean-nxlog/README.md

 * `porcessor_input_format` - the format of the data being converted or processed
 * `processor_output_format` - the format to convert the data to
 * `processor_csv_output_fields` - fields which are placed in the CSV lines.
-  The field names must have the dollar sign "$" prepended.
+  The field names must have the dollar sign "$" prepended

 `nxlog::config::route` - builds a Route section using the specified name.